lirantal/essential-nodejs-security-book/manuscript/injections.md

 }
 ```

 In the above code snippet, the `listPath` function takes a directory reference as a parameter and appends it to the command that gets executed in a shell.
-The `directory` parameter to the function should be regarded as an untrusted source, such as one that originates from untrusted user input.
+The `directory` parameter to the function should be regarded as an un-trusted source, such as one that originates from un-trusted user input.
 What would happen if that parameter will be set to `; cat /etc/passwd` ?
 Similar to how SQL injection attacks work, the special semi-colon char will end one command statement, and begin a new one, leading to an execution as follows:

 ```bash